softcite/software-mentions/doc/usage_scenario_and_requirements.md

 #### Extension for PDF annotations

-We keep track of the position of the software mentions in the various citing documents as follow:
+We keep track of the position of the software mentions in the various citing documents as follow.

+Mentions information are directly produced by the software mention recognizer.
+The document is identified by its DOI, an URL to a particular PDF version and a sha1 for ensuring PDF integrity (coordinates depend on a particular PDF).
+The disambiguated software entity, if present, is simply indicated by its identifier associated to a disambiguisation confidence score.

 ```json